NSLS-II-BMM/BeamlineManual/docs/plotting.rst

 data collection profile and into a Kafka consumer.
 With the help of DSSI, the beamline computers were given access to the same Kafka server used by BlueSky to orchestrate it's communications.
-We were also given a private Kafka topic over which to send BMM specific messages intended for use by a BMM-specific consumer.
+We were also given a private Kafka topic over which to send BMM-specific messages intended for use by a BMM-specific consumer.

 Local communication